 In this article we're going to show you how to perform a clean install of macOS.
 This is often a good option if your Mac is running slow or otherwise misbehaving.

 It's also something computer users often resort to when they are trying to get rid of a virus (although there is a lot of debate about whether there are viruses on the Mac).

-A word of warning: If you want to do a clean install of Catalina and are already running Catalina the process is different to earlier versions of macOS.
+A word of warning: If you want to do a clean install of Big Sur or Catalina and are already running Catalina the process is different to earlier versions of macOS.
 You will now find two volumes to delete: Macintosh HD-Data and Macintosh HD.
 We'll explain what you need to do about that below.

 How to clean install macOS using a bootable USB

 - A 15GB or larger removable USB flash drive to hold the installer file for our chosen version of macOS.
 (We're going to erase it, so make sure it doesn't contain any valuable data.)

 - A back up, just in case something goes wrong.
 Full instructions here: How to back up a Mac.

 Note that with regard to backups, you probably won't want to recover a Time Machine backup if you don't want to copy over all the setting and preferences associated with your old system.
 You could alternatively sync all your Documents and Desktop with iCloud rather than run a full backup, but make sure that everything you need is in the cloud and be aware that you may lose system setting and applications.